avabellaw/crystal-clear-opticians/readme.md

 * Assistant
 * [PLACEHOLDER]

-I will create a hero with a crystal edited into it and a clear logo informing confirming to the user it's an opticians if they had any doubts.
+There will be a hero image on the homepage and a tag line.
+This simple layout doesn't overwhelm the user with information and is aesthetically pleasing.
+It also lets the user know of the core principles and selling points of Crystal Clear Opticians.
+The crystal in the eye is an indirect way of clearly conveying a focus on eyes.
+It is intented to stick in the back of the user's mind whenever they browse or think of the website.

 Throught the project, a crystal background image will be used.
-It will be found in the navigation and footer background and it will also have a faded version in the background of each article of content.
+It will be found in the navigation and footer background and it will also appear faded behind each section of content.

 ## Technologies Used